brunomaga/brunomaga.github.io/faq.md

   - To discuss: regularize means to make things regular or acceptable; aims at reducing overfitting; L1 = absolute value = weight dropping; L2 = square of difference;
 - What is the difference between Type I and Type II error?
   - A type I error (false-positive) occurs if an investigator rejects a null hypothesis that is actually true in the population; a type II error (false-negative) occurs if the investigator fails to reject a null hypothesis that is actually false in the population.
 - How do batch-/layer normalization work as a regularizer?
-And dropout?
   - allows much higher learning rates and smaler step size.
 Paper abstract “Training Deep Neural Networks is complicated by the fact that the distribution of each layer’s inputs changes during training, as the parameters of the previous layers change.
 This slows down the training by requiring lower learning rates and careful parameter initialization, and makes it notoriously hard to train models with saturating nonlinearities.
 We refer to this phenomenon as internal covariate shift".
 - What is the biad/variance tradeoff?
 How do they look on a good model?
   - low bias, low variance.